 Here are some scenarios in which someone else might use your charging station:

-Private charging stations: If you have a private charging station on your own property, you determine who has access to the charging station.
+Private charging stations: If you have a private charging station on your own property, you decide who has access to the charging station.
 You may choose to allow others, such as family members, friends, or guests, to use your charging station.
 However, it is important to make clear agreements and discuss any costs or terms of use.

 Ole Diepstraten